Monday, 16 July 2007

 The road continued on its quiet way, with a ribbed carpet of vines on either side, and we sped along unhindered by traffic, turning at Anglars to cross the Lot.

-Castelfranc was a bastide town carved in two by the highway, and the only way from there to Prayssac was along this highway, unless you counted the GR36, which we did not.
+Castelfranc was a bastide town carved in two by the highway, and the only way from there to Prayssac was along this highway, unless you counted the GR36, which, after one glance, we did not.

-The mere sight of the cliff that we would have to get up to join it gave us aching legs.
+The mere sight of the cliff that we would have to climb to join it gave us aching legs.
 It was only three kilometres of highway, after all, we told ourselves.

 We walked between speeding trucks and a low wall, beyond which was a 20 metre drop to the riverbank, so the three kilometres were not as restful as the previous four or five from Albas, but eventually we made it to the large village of Prayssac, with its charming circular centre.